devajay07/SpeedySend/README.md

 - **User-Friendly Interface:** A simple and intuitive user interface makes Airdropp.in accessible to all users, regardless of technical expertise.

-- **Try It Now:** Experience the power of Airdropp.in by visiting our live demo at [https://www.airdropp.in](https://www.airdropp.in).
+- **Try It Now:** Experience the power of Airdropp.in by visiting [https://www.airdropp.in](https://www.airdropp.in).
 Simply click "Join Room" and start sharing files with anyone, anywhere, in real-time.

 **Open Source for Contributors:**